ansys/pyprimemesh/doc/source/contributing/index.rst

 `High Level APIs <https://github.com/pyansys/pyprime/blob/main/src/ansys/meshing/prime/lucid>`_

-If you have an idea on how to enhance PyPrime, consider first creating an issue as a feature request which we can use as a discussion thread to work on for implementing the contribution.
+If you have an idea on how to enhance PyPrime, first create an issue as a feature request which PyPrime team can use as a discussion thread to work on for implementing the contribution.

 -----------
 Code Style
 -----------

 PyPrime follows PEP8 standard as outlined in the `PyAnsys Development Guide
 <https://dev.docs.pyansys.com>`_ and implements style checking using
 `pre-commit <https://pre-commit.com/>`_.